-(viii) abundance ratios relative to Si of five elements, as determined from the coronal lines, are broadly similar to solar.
+(viii) Abundance ratios relative to Si of five elements, as determined from the coronal lines, are broadly similar to solar.

 The progression of a nova eruption in a system containing a WD with an accretion disc, and a RG with a wind, has been considered in detail by Booth, Mohamed & Podsiadlowski (2016) in the context of the RN RS Oph, which superficially resembles V3890 Sgr in many ways.
 They find that, in the inter-eruption period, the interaction of the RG wind with the binary causes the majority of the wind to be confined to a circumbinary disc close to the orbital plane of the binary, and that the disc may be somewhat inclined to the binary plane (as discussed by Theuns & Jorissen 1993).
 Observational evidence for enhanced density in the equatorial region for the case of RS Oph has been given by Ribeiro et al. (2009).
-Presumably the "old" silicate dust seen in the environment of RS Oph (Evans et al. 2007c; Woodward et al. 2008; Rushton et al. 2022), and the cool dust in V3890 Sgr (Kaminsky et al. 2022), reside in such a structure.
+Presumably the 'old' silicate dust seen in the environment of RS Oph (Evans et al. 2007c; Woodward et al. 2008; Rushton et al. 2022), and the cool dust in V3890 Sgr (Kaminsky et al. 2022), reside in such a structure.

-When the RN eruption occurs (see Booth et al. 2016, for details), the presence of the accretion disc restricts the flow in the orbital plane and imposes bipolar geometry on the nova ejecta: the ejected material escapes perpendicular to the orbital plane at ~ 4000 km s-1.
+When the RN eruption occurs (see Booth et al. 2016, for details), the presence of the accretion disc restricts the flow in the orbital plane and imposes bipolar geometry on the nova ejecta: the ejected material escapes perpendicular to the orbital plane at ~4000 km s-1.
 This is the same order of ejection velocity that we see in the broad emission line components in V3890 Sgr (the polar component).
-Our observed FWZI of ~ 8000 km s-1 translates to an ejection velocity of $V = 10700 \text{ km s}^{-1}$ for an inclination of 68° (Mikołajewska et al. 2021).
-Material ejected in the binary plane (the "equatorial" component) encounters the accumulated debris from the RG wind, previous eruptions and the common envelope phase.
+Our observed FWZI of ~8000 km s-1 translates to an ejection velocity of V = 10700 km s-1 for an inclination of 68° (Mikołajewska et al. 2021).
+Material ejected in the binary plane (the 'equatorial'